 3 Ways to Eliminate Your Back Pain for Good

 Back pain is a very common, yet tricky condition to recover from.
 Like many others, you may feel like you’ve tried every exercise, stretch, and medication without the relief you’ve been looking for.
-There happens to be a million gimmicky things to buy that claim to get rid of your back pain, but unfortunately most of them are totally fraudulent.
-Thankfully however, through the application of exploratory Physical Therapy, we have found what does work to really eliminate your back pain without unneeded surgery or gimmicks.
+There are a million gimmicky things to buy that claim to get rid of your back pain, but unfortunately most of them are totally fraudulent.
+Thankfully however, through the application of exploratory Physical Therapy, we know what can really eliminate your back pain without unneeded surgery or gimmicks.

-At Transform Rehabilitation we use specific movement techniques, strengthening, and stretching exercises to help decrease, and hopefully eliminate back pain.
+At Transform Rehabilitation, we use specific movement techniques, strengthening and stretching exercises to help decrease, and eventually eliminate back pain.
 Physical Therapy has been shown to be the most effective conservative intervention in treating back pain.
 The only tricky part with physical therapy is that not every person responds the same way to exercises and interventions, even if it helped somebody else with the same exact complaints.
 We can’t just give you a specific list of exercises to perform, and voilà, your back pain is cured.
-So we to need do some testing and experimenting to figure out what works specifically for you.
+Physical therapists need do some testing and experimenting to figure out what works specifically for you.

 One way to determine what exercises are appropriate (specific to you) is based off of how your pain responds to certain repetitive movements.
 We use a technique called repeated motion testing to determine what movements your back prefers, and what direction we should be encouraging your back to move into.
-For instance, I’ll often tell my patients with back pain to perform a repeated Prone Press Up just to see how their back pain responds to the movement.
-We’re interested in knowing how the back pain was altered.
-Once the patient has tried this, we’ll ask some basic questions.
-So here is what you should ask after trying it.
+For instance, I’ll often tell my patients with back pain to perform a repeated prone press up just to see how their back pain responds to the movement.
+Then we look at the following.

 How to do the Prone Press Up